burlachenkok/exploring-python3/python_details.md

 dis.dis(f)
 ```

-# Where to Learn About Python Officially?
+## Where to Learn About Python Officially

+There are several resource about the subject:

 * There exists a book written by Guido van Rossum (the original author of that language).
 Today it has been converted into a pretty big tutorial: https://docs.python.org/3/tutorial/